A moving story of how God pursued a university student using flowers, members of our team, and acts of kindness from strangers.

-Bailey used to be a Christian, but as a philosophy and rhetoric student at UC Berkeley, she began questioning whether God could be real and gave up her faith.
-On Monday morning of the Fiat Lux Mission week, Bailey was walking through a part of campus that she typically never visits and thinking that God probably didn’t exist.
+Bailey used to be a Christian, but as a philosophy student, she began questioning whether God could be real and gave up on her faith.
+On Monday morning of the RZIM Mission week, Bailey was walking through a part of campus that she typically never visits and thinking that God probably didn’t exist.
 She passed by Alexander, an OCCA alumnus and team member, who offered her a flyer and invited her to come and hear a talk on the question “Does God Exist?”

 Bailey walked on because she really didn’t want to talk to Alexander, and yet at the same time, she immediately felt like she needed to.
 A few yards farther away, another student group handed her a different flyer asking if she wanted to join a student-led Bible study.
 She retorted, “No, I am not interested.”

 On Wednesday, Bailey attended Cameron McAllister’s lunchtime talk, “Are Christians Scared of Science?”
-Afterward, Cameron connected Bailey with Os Guinness, who arranged to meet her for coffee the following morning.
+After a discussion with Cameron, he connected Bailey with Os Guinness, who arranged to meet her for coffee the following morning.
 In the meantime, Bailey filled out a response card leaving her contact details.

 On Thursday morning, Madeline Jackson picked up that response card at the morning prayer meeting and messaged Bailey asking if she wanted to meet, and Bailey agreed.
 Bailey then spent two hours talking with Os in what was a hugely helpful conversation for her.
 In particular, she mentioned to Os how much she loves flowers, and that sometimes she wonders if God speaks to her through them.
 Os affirmed her by sharing a story with her about a man he knew who came to faith through being awed by a dandelion!